 We have a great team of about 20 volunteers who assist with events as they occur.
 We also want to acknowledge the wonderful contribution of regular volunteers:

-Presiding over NQCC’s Public Fund are Mary Vance, Sue Cole and Cam Leitch.
+Presiding over NQCC’s Public Fund are Sue O'Brien, Mary Vance, Sue Cole and Cam Leitch.

-Malcolm Tattersall has been a website/IT volunteer since 2014 and a committee member, intermittently, since 2017.
+Malcolm Tattersall has been a website/IT volunteer and a photographer at many events since 2014.